matias-vazquez/SistemasEmbebidos/LSE08/README.md

 4  | Right	| Arduino Zero, pin [D5]
 </div>

-Example code to read a push-button from Arduino Zero.
-The next code turns-on the TX LED while the push-button (pull-up configuration) is pressed.
+13. Example code to read a push-button from the Arduino Zero.
+This code turns on the TX LED while the push-button (pull-up configuration) is pressed.

 ```c
 #include "sam.h"